kamil-mech/seneca-db-test-harness/README.md

 ## About

 SDBTH automates the process of testing seneca-stores against seneca applications.
 It deploys both database and application in docker containers using DBT Manager.
 DBT Manager is the core of SDBTH and it serves the purpose of deployment, linking, testing, monitoring and reporting.
-After containers are deployed, DBT Manager runs tests.
+After containers are deployed, DBT Manager runs tests inside test target container.
 When tests are ran, it monitors for errors.
 Many tests can be scheduled at once.
 At the end it reports the results and provides tools aiding debugging like `why.js` and `finderr.js`.

 Video presentation: